EndPointCorp/end-point-blog/2022/06/implementing-backend-tasks-in-asp.net-core.md

 # Creating a new Console App that references the existing Web App as a library

 The codebase is structured as a [solution](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-sln), as given away by the `vehicle-quotes.sln` file located at the root of the repository.
-Within this solution, there are two projects: `VehicleQuotes` which is our web app itself, and `VehicleQuotes.Tests` which contains the app's test suite.
+Within this solution, there are two projects: `VehicleQuotes` which is the web app itself, and `VehicleQuotes.Tests` which contains the app's test suite.
 For this article, we only care about the web app.

-Like I said, the backend task that we will crate is nothing fancy in itself.
+Like I said, the backend task that we will create is nothing fancy in itself.
 It's a humble console app.
 So, we start by asking the `dotnet` CLI to create a new console app project for us.

 From the repository's root directory, we can do so with this command: